insin/validators/README.rst

 ``BaseValidator(limitValue)``
 -----------------------------

-Base for validators which compare input against a given value.
+Base constructor for validators which compare input against a given value.

 ``MaxValueValidator(limitValue)``
 ---------------------------------